KingsburyLab/pyEQL/docs/joss/paper.md

 `pyEQL` is built to be extensible, customizable, and easy to use in conjunction with widely-used scientific `python` libraries.
-Specifically, it makes use of `pint` ([https://github.com/hgrecco/pint](https://github.com/hgrecco/pint)) to provide automatic unit conversions and leverages codes in the Materials Project [@Jain2013] ecosystem -- namely, `pymatgen` [@Ong2013] for chemical informatics (e.g., molecular weight, parsing chemical formulae) and `maggma` [@maggma] for accessing the built-in property database.
+Specifically, it makes use of `pint` ([https://github.com/hgrecco/pint](https://github.com/hgrecco/pint)) to provide automatic unit conversions and leverages codes in the Materials Project [@Jain2013] ecosystem -- namely, `pymatgen` [@Ong2013] for chemical informatics (e.g., molecular weight, parsing chemical formulae) and `maggma` ([https://github.com/materialsproject/maggma](https://github.com/materialsproject/maggma)) for accessing the built-in property database.

 # Architecture